BlazeX9/AI-ML/MCP/Readme.md

 ## Model Context Protocol(MCP)

-MCP is a standard way for an AI application/LLM to connect to external tools and data sources.
-The AI application can communicate with MCP servers and those servers expose tools/data in a standardized way.
+MCP is a standardized protocol that allows AI applications to connect to external tools, data and services in a consistent way.

 1. MCP Host
 2. MCP Client